mindspore-ai/docs/tutorials/source_en/compile/static_graph_expert_programming.md

     def construct(self, ...):
 ```

-> The full code can be found at: [Pangu_alpha](https://atomgit.com/mindspore-lab/models/tree/master/official/nlp/Pangu_alpha)

 Still taking the Pangu 13B network as an example, after applying the Lazy Inline scheme, the compute graph compilation size drops from 130,000+ nodes to 20,000+ nodes, and the compilation time drops from 3 hours to 20 minutes.

 #### More General Scenarios